-Over 88,000 die each year due to alcohol related fatalities, which is more than all of the opioid overdose fatalities put together.
-If the United States is facing an opioid addiction crisis, then there is no question that we are also facing an alcohol addiction crisis.
+Over 88,000 people die every year due to alcohol abuse, which is more than all opioid overdose fatalities put together.
+If the United States is facing an opioid addiction crisis, then there is no question we are also facing an alcohol addiction crisis.

-The cost of problem drinking is high in monetary value, but even higher in the reduced quality of life, and increased physical and emotional pain that results from the short and long term effects of alcohol—and unfortunately, rates of alcoholism are on the rise in the United States.
-We need to figure out how to move past the excuses and find ways to turn the tide on excessive drinking to build a healthier nation.
+The cost of problem-drinking is high in monetary value, but even higher in the reduced quality of life and increased physical and emotional pain that results from the short and long-term effects of alcohol.
+Unfortunately, rates of alcohol abuse are on the rise in the U.S. We need to figure out how to move past the excuses and find ways to turn the tide on excessive drinking to build a healthier nation.

 What is considered excessive drinking?

-First of all, it should be understood that there are different standards for excessive drinking for men and women because their bodies process alcohol differently.
+Standards for excessive drinking are different between men and women due to the unique ways their bodies process alcohol.
 Men have a higher percentage of water in their bodies and a lower percentage of fat.
-This means that a woman can drink the same amount as a man of her same size and weight but end up with a higher concentration of alcohol in her blood—in other words, she gets drunker faster.
-In addition to this difference, a woman’s stomach lining produces less alcohol dehydrogenase, an enzyme that breaks down alcohol in the stomach before it can enter the bloodstream.
+This means that women can drink the same amount of alcohol as men of their same size and weight, but end up with a higher concentration of alcohol in the blood.
+This causes women to become intoxicated more quickly than men.
+Additionally, a woman’s stomach lining produces less alcohol dehydrogenase, an enzyme that breaks down alcohol in the stomach before it can enter the bloodstream.

 Seventy-seven percent of the 249 billion dollars lost to alcohol misuse in 2010 was due to binge drinking, which is defined as five or more drinks in a single occasion for men, and four or more drinks in a single occasion for women.
-A drink is: 1.5 ounces of liquor or spirits (vodka, gin, whiskey, etc.), 5 ounces of wine, 8 ounces of malt liquor, and 12 ounces of beer.
+A drink is defined as 1.5 ounces of liquor or spirits (vodka, gin, whiskey, etc.), 5 ounces of wine, 8 ounces of malt liquor, or 12 ounces of beer.

-The CDC includes binge drinking under the category of “excessive drinking,” along with any drinking by people under age 21 or by pregnant women, and heavy drinking.
-Heavy drinking is when a man consumes 15 or more drinks per week, or a woman consumes 8 or more drinks per week.
+Binge drinking is considered a form of “excessive drinking” — a term that also represents drinking by people under the age of 21 and any drinking by pregnant women.
+Heavy drinking is when a man consumes 15 or more drinks per week, or when a woman consumes 8 or more drinks per week.
 Not everyone who drinks excessively is an alcoholic, but excessive drinking does put them at a greater risk of developing an addiction.

-Moderate drinking is considered fine by the official Dietary Guidelines for Americans, and is defined as two drinks a day for men, and one drink a day for women.
-People recovering from alcoholism, who are pregnant or might be pregnant, who have certain medical conditions, are taking OTC or prescription medications that interact with alcohol, or who are planning to drive or participate in activities that require alertness, coordination, and skill, are advised to not drink at all.
+Moderate drinking is defined as two drinks per day for men, and one drink per day for women.
+People who are recovering from alcohol addiction, who are pregnant or might be pregnant, who have certain medical conditions, who are taking OTC or prescription medications that interact with alcohol, or who are planning to drive or participate in activities that require alertness, coordination, and skill, are advised to not drink at all.